evs-chris/raport/README.md

 A flowed report may optionally have a width, but it never has a height.
 As such, a flowed report will continue on without interruption until all of its content is rendered.

+Flowed reports can optionally include watermarks and overlays, which are only rendered once at the top of the report output.
+See the description in the Paged report section below for more information.

 #### Paged

 A paged report requires a page size in order to render, and an orientation can optionally be supplied too, where the runner will handle flipping the dimensions and margins around to handle the orientation.